davenpi/lovethedocs/README.md

 lovethedocs review path/to/your/project/

 # Generate and immediately review changes
-lovethedocs update path/to/your/project/ --review
+lovethedocs update path/to/your/project/ -r
 ```

-All improved files are staged in a `.lovethedocs/improved/` directory within your
+All new files are staged in a `.lovethedocs/staged/` directory within your
 project.
-For example, if you run `lovethedocs update path/to/your/code/`, the updated
+For example, if you run `lovethedocs update path/`, the updated
-versions will be stored in `path/to/your/code/.lovethedocs/improved/.` When you accept
+versions will be stored in `path/.lovethedocs/staged/.` When you accept
 changes during review, original files are backed up to
-`path/to/your/code/.lovethedocs/backups/`.
+`path/.lovethedocs/backups/`.

 ## 🔍 How It Works